jedib0t/go-pretty/table/README.md

 ### Render As ...

-Tables can be rendered in other common format:
+Tables can be rendered in other common formats such as:

 #### ...
 CSV